Giorojas11/AWS-Security-Engineering-Projects/Networking-Terraform/README.md

 <img width="1662" height="668" alt="acl_outbound" src="https://github.com/user-attachments/assets/245d9e04-5767-4b0f-9741-7be9cb01a185" />

-In an actual production environment I would change my SSH rule to only allow connections from specific, IP Ranges and may allow HTTP depending on the needs of my EC2 instance.
+In an actual production environment I would change my SSH rule to only allow connections from specific IP Ranges and may allow HTTP depending on the needs of my EC2 instance.

 ```